 This Plan focuses on where and how development should occur to accommodate Anchorage's share of growth forecast for the region and meet its current and future housing and employment needs.
-Mixed-use, walkable centers will absorb much future growth, while infill development is encouraged along multi-modal travel corridors.
+Mixed-use, walkable centers will absorb much future growth, while infill development is encouraged along multi-modal corridors.

 The 2040 LUP also extends the city's network of parks, open spaces, and greenways that provide access to nature and preserve natural resources.
 It identifies and supports the valued characteristics of the Bowl's rural, suburban, and urban neighborhoods.
-Great neighborhoods and shared spaces in areas of growth will provide the features and infrastructure to retain and attract people, skilled workforce, and reinvestment for Anchorage.
+Great neighborhoods and shared spaces in areas of growth will provide the features and infrastructure to retain and attract people, talent, and reinvestment for Anchorage.

 The 2040 LUP coordinates changes in land use, transportation, and other infrastructure to improve the quality of life for all residents.
-It also prioritizes areas for industrial "traded sectors," like manufacturing, and "anchor institutions," such as the universities.
+It also prioritizes areas for industrial "traded sectors" like manufacturing and "anchor institutions," such as the universities.
+The Goals 2-11 elaborate on these aspects.
+This Plan acknowledges and encompasses conflicts between uses.

-Goals 2 to 11 elaborate on these aspects.
-The Goals are organized in a progression of topics, not by order of importance.

-This Plan acknowledges and addresses conflicts between uses.
 The 2040 LUP alone may not resolve all competing concerns, such as those around the international airport.
-However, it suggests a framework for making decisions to meet the objectives on page 1 of this Plan.
+However, it suggests a framework for making decisions to meet the objectives on page 1 of this section.